 We expect that our cash requirements will continue to increase in future periods due to the development and commercialization costs associated with TOCOSOL Paclitaxel and other product candidates.
-We believe that existing cash and cash equivalents, in addition to payments under our agreement with Schering AG and the \$28.6 million in net proceeds raised in the May 2006 registered direct offering, will be sufficient to fund operations into 2008.
+We believe that existing cash and cash equivalents, in addition to payments pending and cost sharing arrangements under our Collaboration and License Agreement with Schering AG, will be sufficient to fund operations into 2008.
 In addition to the supportive trials Sonus plans to conduct, it is anticipated that we will collaborate with Schering on additional studies.
 Under the terms of the Collaboration and License Agreement with Schering, we are also obligated to fund 50% of the costs of certain studies conducted by Schering for the U.S. The exact cost and timing of these studies is yet to be finalized.
 In addition, the scope, timing and costs of the Phase 3 clinical trial are difficult to determine with accuracy and these costs may vary significantly depending upon regulatory and other matters that are not within our control.
 Our current estimate for the total cost of the Phase 3 clinical trial is between \$45 and \$50 million.
-We may need additional capital in 2008 to support the continued development and commercialization of TOCOSOL Paclitaxel, our obligations under the Collaboration and License Agreement with Schering AG, the development of other product candidates and to fund continuing operations.
-Should our clinical data support an NDA submission based on the primary endpoint of objective response rate, we anticipate that the NDA could be submitted within 12 months after conclusion of patient enrollment, which we believe will occur before the end of September 2006.
+We may need additional capital in 2008 to support the continued development and commercialization of TOCOSOL Paclitaxel, our obligations under the Collaboration and License Agreement with Schering have and to fund continuing operations.
+Should our clinical data support an NDA submission based on the primary endpoint of objective response rate, we anticipate that the NDA could be submitted within 12 months after conclusion of patient enrollment, which we believe will occur before the end of September, or potentially October 2006 dependent on continuing enrollment accrual rates.
 Our future capital requirements depend on many factors including:

-- our ability to obtain and timing of payments under corporate partner agreements and/or debt or equity financings; - timing and costs of preclinical development, clinical trials and regulatory approvals; - · timing and amount of costs to support our obligations under the Collaboration and License Agreement with Schering AG;

-- drug discovery and research and development; - entering into new collaborative or product license agreements for products in our pipeline; - timing and costs of technology transfer associated with manufacturing and supply agreements; and - · costs related to obtaining, defending and enforcing patents.
+- · our ability to obtain and timing of payments under corporate partner agreements and/or debt or equity financings; - · timing and costs of preclinical development, clinical trials and regulatory approvals; - timing and amount of costs to support our obligations under the Collaboration and License Agreement with Schering AG; - timing and cost of drug discovery and research and development; - entering into new collaborative or product license agreements for products in our pipeline; - timing and costs of technology transfer associated with manufacturing and supply agreements; and - · costs related to obtaining, defending and enforcing patents.

 We have contractual obligations in the form of operating leases and leasehold financing arrangements.
-We have remaining contractual obligations through 2007 under our operating leases of \$971,000 and \$38,000 under our leasehold financing agreements.
+We have remaining contractual obligations through 2007 under our operating leases of \$797,000 and \$30,000 under our leasehold financing agreements.
 Under the Collaboration and License Agreement with Schering AG, we are obligated to fund 50% of the costs of certain studies conducted by Schering AG.
 As these additional studies have not yet been finalized, no dollar amounts have been disclosed below.
-The following table summarizes our contractual obligations under these agreements, including interest as of March 31, 2006:
+The following table summarizes our contractual obligations under these agreements, including interest as of June 30, 2006:

-Contractual Less than More than 5 Obligations Total 1 year 1-3 years 3-5 years years Lease financing obligations \$ 37,991 \$ 30,393 \$ 7,598 \$ \$ Operating lease obligations 970,544 719,052 251,492 Total \$ 1,008,535 \$ 749,445 \$ 259,090 \$ \$
+Contractual L ess than More e than 5 Obligations Total 1 year 1-3 years 3-5 years y ears Lease financing obligations \$ 30,393 \$ 30,393 \$ \$ \$

+Operating lease obligations 796,781 728,052 68,729 Total \$ 827,174 \$ 758,445 \$ 68,729 \$ - \$ -